Coaching

 Eight Principles

-Research has demonstrated that by following eight principles of training, you can significantly reduce your risk of injury, regardless of the race distance.
+Research has demonstrated that by following eight principles of training, you can significantly reduce your risk of running-related injuries, regardless of the sport.
 In addition, adhering to these tenets, your performance and enjoyment will also increase.

 Strength

-Both general strength and strength of specific muscles reduces injury risk.
+Both general strength and specific types of strength exercises reduces injury risk.
 This is the cornerstone of our Running Injury Prevention Program.

 Plyometrics